avansinformatica/angular2-contacts-frontend/README.md

 Before running the tests make sure you are serving the app via `ng serve`.

 ## To watch
-- [Zen & The Art of Angular 2 by Igor Minar (YouTube)] (https://www.youtube.com/watch?v=3eOFCn5COvc&list=PL4sx9GKwQe0bXnRTYnS5d6GYIQ6bqZw2a).
+- [Zen & The Art of Angular 2 by Igor Minar](https://www.youtube.com/watch?v=3eOFCn5COvc&list=PL4sx9GKwQe0bXnRTYnS5d6GYIQ6bqZw2a).
 Second half of the presentation (at 35'') has a nice hands-on demo.